gitlabhq/omnibus-gitlab/doc/settings/nginx.md

 1. **(Optional) Set the right gitlab-workhorse settings if using Apache**

+    *Note: The values below were added in GitLab 8.2, make sure you have the latest version installed.*

     Apache cannot connect to a UNIX socket but instead needs to connect to a TCP Port.
 To allow gitlab-workhorse to listen on TCP (by default port 8181) edit `/etc/gitlab/gitlab.rb`: